tabler/tabler/pages/_docs/avatars.md

 ## Avatar icons

-You can also use icons in avatars.
+Apart from pictures and initials, you can also use icons to make the avatars more universal.

 {% capture code %}
 {% include ui/avatar.html icon="user" %}